yElSaadany/simple_doc_generator/README.md

 ```

 # Todo
-* New way of extracting docstrings, broken now
+* New way of extracting docstrings, broken now -> done
+* Integrate this new way to the rest -> done
+* New function/class/method sections
 * Validating docstring style (google/rest)
 * Better markdown API